googlearchive/blaze_compiler/proposal.md

 - dependencies

 New Schema keywords developed for firebase
-- constraint to translation into security rules (should be expressed in 2.0 rule expression syntax)
+- DONE constraint to translation into security rules (should be expressed in 2.0 rule expression syntax)
-- $var handling
+- DONE $var handling
 - example/nonexample for inline testing

 ###Meta-schema

 allow users and Firebase developers to implement custom keywords
-- meta-schema API
+- DONE meta-schema API
-- bottom up parsing, calling "preprocess", making the API available
+- DONE bottom up parsing, calling "preprocess", making the API available

 ### hyper schema
 a preliminary hyper-schema should be implemented last, just to evaluate UI generation.
 The bare minimum to get json-editor working.